Placement Capacity

 Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5 Section 89228(a) – States that the number of children for whom the foster family home is licensed to provide care and supervision shall be established on the basis of the application review by the licensing agency and lists certain conditions that must be taken into consideration.

-Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5 Section 89387 - Sets forth the building and grounds requirements for foster homes including the number of children per bedroom, provision of basic items including beds, storage area and requirements for maintaining the home, clean, safe, sanitary and in good repair at all times.
+Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5 Section 89387 - Sets forth the building and grounds requirements for foster homes including the number of children per bedroom, provision of basic items including beds, storage area and requirements for maintaining that the home is clean, safe, sanitary and in good repair at all times.

 WIC Section 17732 – Sets forth limitations on the number of foster children residing in a specialized foster care home and the exceptions to the capacity limitations.